gilliss/gilliss.github.io/_posts/2018-04-18-root-th1d-getarray.markdown

 categories: root pyroot th1d c++
 ---

 I recently needed to pull some data from a C++ [ROOT][root-site] file into a Python analysis.
-Unfortunately, the data was stored in a [`TH1D`][[root-th1d]] and I didn't want to resort to a loop over bins, querying each bin for its contents.
+Unfortunately, the data was stored in a [`TH1D`][root-th1d] and I didn't want to resort to a loop over bins, querying each bin for its contents.
 Using [PyROOT][pyroot-site], this would be

 {% highlight python %}
-# this snippet pulls out the contents of bins 1 through nBins, but ignores the underflow and overflow bins
+# this snippet pulls out the contents of bins 1 through nBins,
+# but ignores the underflow and overflow bins
-nBins = theTH1D.GetNBinsX()
+nBins = aTH1D.GetNBinsX()
 for bin in range(1, nBins + 1):
-  dataArray.append(theTH1D.GetBinContent(bin))
+  arrayOfData.append(aTH1D.GetBinContent(bin))
 {% endhighlight %}

 but there ought to be a method that returns all of the bin contents in one command.
 In searching, I came across [this old post][root-post] from the RootTalk forum, where it seems members were discussing the same topic.
 The last reply in the thread points out a `GetArray()` method that returns a pointer to a data member of the `TH1D` class, presumably an array of the bin contents.
-The `GetArray()` method seems promising, but the reply leaves open the following questions (where we should replace floats with doubles for relevance to `TH1D`).
+The `GetArray()` method seemed promising, but the reply left open the following questions (where we should replace floats with doubles for relevance to `TH1D`).

 ```
-Of course I am leaving for roottalk and for ROOT team the question
+"Of course I am leaving for roottalk and for ROOT team the question
 how one can figure out that [the returned] Float_t array is those bins.
 What about
 overflow and underflow bins.
 Are they present in this array or not,
 If yes where ?

   Does Int_t   TH1F::GetNbinsX()  returns the same number as
-       Int_t   TArray::GetSize();
+       Int_t   TArray::GetSize();"
 ```

 In short, the reply asks if `GetArray()` indeed returns the bin contents we are looking for, and if those bins include the underflow and overflow data.
-We can do some surfing through the source code to find these answers and finally lay to rest this question, which appears to have gone unanswered since Tue Dec 01 1998 - 19:38:12 MET.
+We can do some surfing through the source code to find these answers and finally lay to rest this question, which appears to have gone unanswered since 1998.

-Our first stop is the [`TH1D` documentation][root-th1d], where we see that `TH1D` does indeed have the public member function `GetArray()`, inherited from `TArrayD`.
-This inheritance from `TArrayD` is established in the class definition of `TH1D`, at [`TH1.h:610`][root-th1d-classdef]. `TH1D` inherits the `TArrayD` public data member [`Double_t *fArray`][root-tarrayd-farray] and its corresponding public "get" method [`Double_t *GetArray() { return fArray; }`][root-tarrayd-getarray].
+Our first stop is the [TH1D documentation][root-th1d], where we see that `TH1D` does indeed have the public member function `GetArray()`, inherited from `TArrayD`.
+This inheritance from `TArrayD` is established in the class definition of `TH1D`, at [TH1.h:610][root-th1d-classdef]. `TH1D` inherits the `TArrayD` public data member [`Double_t *fArray`][root-tarrayd-farray] and its corresponding public "get" method [`Double_t *GetArray() { return fArray; }`][root-tarrayd-getarray].

 The next question is what data `fArray` holds in the context of `TH1D`.
 To answer this, we turn to the `TH1D` constructor, which, upon instantiation of a `TH1D` object, would presumably assign a suggestive shape or placeholder data to `fArray`.
 The constructor, at [`TH1.cxx:9485`][root-th1d-constructor], does just that with `TArrayD::Set(fNcells)`.
 What happens here is,
 1. The user instantiates the `TH1D` with some number of bins `nbins` (which does not include underflow and overflow bins), and a histogram range, from `xlow` to `xup`.